ZviRosenfeld/IEnumerableCorrelater/README.md

 ### MyersAlgorithmCorrelater

-[MyersAlgorithmCorrelater<\T>](IEnumerableCorrelater/Correlaters/MyersAlgorithmCorrelater.cs) is another algorithm for calculating the [LongestCommonSubsequence](https://en.wikipedia.org/wiki/Longest_common_subsequence_problem) and best correlation between two collections.
+[MyersAlgorithmCorrelater\<T>](IEnumerableCorrelater/Correlaters/MyersAlgorithmCorrelater.cs) is another algorithm for calculating the [LongestCommonSubsequence](https://en.wikipedia.org/wiki/Longest_common_subsequence_problem) and best correlation between two collections.
-This algorithm has a runtime of O(n \* d), where n is the size of the bigger collection, and d is the number of changed elements between the collection.
+This algorithm has a runtime of O(n \* d), where n is the size of the bigger collection, and d is the number of changed elements between the collections.
 This makes the algorithm particularity good for cases where we aren't expecting many changes (like diff tools for code changes).
 Indeed, it is used as the default diff algorithm for git.

 This correlater is Available since version 1.2.0.